 Computer Scientist Jean F. Hall with Argonne Version of the Institute's Digital Automatic Computer (AVIDAC)

-If your image requires attribution, such as those governed by Creative Commons licenses, include the attribution below the image.
+If your image requires attribution, such as those with Creative Commons licenses, include the attribution below the image.
 You will also need to cite the image in your references list.

 Figure 2